EO4wellness/T-I-L/HTML/free-code-camp-org/basic-css.md

 ### Adjust the Margin of an Element
+* margins control the amount of space between any element's border and the nearest surrounding elements
 * Code Assignment:

+        given the starting code, change the margin of the blue box to match that of the red box to start with the margin of red box is 20 px and to start with the margin of the blue box is 10 px

 ### Add a Negative Margin to an Element
+* the element's margin controls the amount of space between an element's border and the surrounding elements.
+* when an element's margin is set to a negative value, the element grows larger.

 * Code Assignment:

+                set the margin to a negative vblaue

 ### Add Different Padding to Each Side of an Element
+* CSS allows you to control the padding of all four individual sides of an element.
+* this padding control is achieved by the following properties
+* padding-top
+* padding-right
+* padding-bottom
+* padding-left

 * Code Assignment:

+                give the blue box a padding of 40 on its top and left sides give 20 px on the bottom and right sides

 ### Add Different Margins to Each Side of an Element
+* likewise you can control the margin an all four sides of any element.
+* this control is achieved via setting the following properties

+                margin-top
+                margin-right
+                margin-bottom
+                margin-left

 * Code Assignment:

+                give the blue box a margin of 40px on its top and left sides but only 20 at its bottom and right sides

 ### Use Clockwise Notation to Specify the Padding of an Element
 * Code Assignment: